simonknittel/static-site-generator/docs/README.md

 [![David](https://img.shields.io/david/dev/simonknittel/static-site-generator.svg?maxAge=2592000)](https://david-dm.org/simonknittel/static-site-generator?type=dev)
 [![Gitter](https://img.shields.io/gitter/room/simonknittel/static-site-generator.svg)](https://gitter.im/simonknittel/static-site-generator)

-Start a new static or [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) site within seconds.
-The most important files and build tasks are already there and built with best practices.
-You only have to run the build task via [Gulp](http://gulpjs.com) and you will get a production-ready site.
+Static site generator to create blazingliy fast production-ready sites.
+All necessary files and build tasks are already in place and fitted with good practices.
+You only need to install the dependencies and your are ready to go, perfect for [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) sites.

-The goal of this generator is to have a base with everything already prepared to start fast with a new project without being restricted by any limits like a closed source task runner.
-With that you are able to add new features or remove already implemented features like the [Pug template engine](https://pugjs.org) if you don't want to use them.
+The goal of this generator is to have a application template with everything already prepared to start fast with a new project without being restricted by any limits like a template system of a specific CMS.
+You can easily add, remove or replace features like the [Pug template engine](https://pugjs.org) if you don't want to use them.

 **Disclaimer:** This project is not intended as a well maintained and stable open source project.
 It's for my own learning and experimentation with new technologies.
 Therefore I can't ensure that it can be used anytime and anywhere without issues.
 Still I'm looking for your feedback and opinions.